Maleleee/Smart-Contract-Project/README.md

-# Smart Contract Project - Solidity Project with Error Handling
+# Smart Contract Project - Library Management Smart Contract with Error Handling

-This smart contract demonstrates basic error-handling mechanisms in Solidity: require, assert, and revert.
-It allows users to deposit, withdraw, and reset Ether balances, with each function using error handling for validation.
+This smart contract demonstrates basic error-handling mechanisms in Solidity, including require, assert, and revert.
+It allows users to interact with a library system by adding, borrowing, returning, and checking books.
+Each function uses error handling to ensure the contract behaves correctly.

 ## Description

-The Project is a simple Ethereum smart contract that allows users to interact with Ether.
-It has three key functions:
+This project is a simple Ethereum smart contract designed to manage a library system.
+The contract allows users to:

+* Add a Book: Allows the owner to add books to the library.
-* Deposit: Allows users to deposit Ether into the contract.
+* Borrow a Book: Allows users to borrow books if available.

-* Withdraw: Allows users to withdraw Ether from the contract while checking for sufficient balance.
+* Return a Book: Allows users to return books they’ve borrowed.

-* Reset Balance: Allows users to reset the contract's balance to zero, with protections to prevent resetting when the balance is already zero.
+* Check Book Availability: Lets users check if a book is available for borrowing.
+* View Borrowed Books: Displays a list of books a user has borrowed.
+* Reset Library: Resets the library system, but only if no books are borrowed.

+The contract uses the following error-handling mechanisms:

+* require: Ensures preconditions are met before executing functions.
+* assert: Used to validate internal contract states.
+* revert: Cancels a transaction and reverts any changes if conditions are not met.
-Each of these functions utilizes different Solidity error-handling mechanisms to ensure the contract behaves as expected.
-The contract is built to be tested on Remix IDE and demonstrates basic practices for developing secure smart contracts.
+The contract is intended to be tested on Remix IDE and demonstrates secure smart contract development practices.

 ## Getting Started